AerospaceNU/dpf-line-cutter/docs/CHECKLIST.md

-This is the pre-flight checklist that should be followed for every line cutter launch.
-Detailed instructions for setting up the line cutters are elsewhere; read those first.
-Consider any time limits mentioned to be a lower bound---completing items *earlier* than the listed time is encouraged, *on-time* is acceptable, and *after* will result in a rushed (read: risky) process.
-Keep in mind that although the checklist only covers line cutter prep, it implicitly requires that the rest of your rocket is also prepared in a timely manner.

-14 days before launch:
-- [ ] Ensure that you have all materials needed for setup (if you need to ship more stuff, it's important to know this early)
+This is the pre-flight checklist that should be followed for the marman clamp line cutter launch.
+It mostly covers software-side preparations, unlike the normal line cutter checklist which also goes through the physical setup necessary for a line cutter launch.
+Read the checklist once before carrying out any of it to ensure you have an overall picture of the process.

-6 days before launch:
+5 days before launch:
-- [ ] Sew outer cases and loops onto your parachute
-- [ ] Make a local copy of the `dpf-line-cutter` repository
+- [ ] Make a local copy of the `dpf-line-cutter` repository, then switch to the `marmot` branch.
+Use `git log` to check the commit history; the most recent ones should be by trholdridge if you're on the right branch

-3 days before launch:
-- [ ] Assemble the cases (including nichrome)
-- [ ] Decide on reefing amounts and reef the parachute
+- [ ] Check that you can upload code to all of the line cutters that will be used (the [flash reader](https://gitlab.com/aeronu/dollar-per-foot/dpf-line-cutter/-/tree/marmot/code/v3/flash_reader) is a good test)
-- [ ] Ejection test with the assembled cases
+- [ ] Download the Bluefruit Connect app for confirming data and flight variables day-of over bluetooth

 1 day before launch:
 - [ ] Charge all batteries (and spares)
-- [ ] Put your PCBs in the cases
-- [ ] Erase the flash memory on the PCBs
+- [ ] Erase the flash memory on the PCBs using the [bulk erase](https://gitlab.com/aeronu/dollar-per-foot/dpf-line-cutter/-/tree/marmot/code/v3/bulk_erase) code (note: it will take about 30 seconds and then print a confirmation message)
-- [ ] Decide on and upload flight variables
+- [ ] Decide on and upload [flight variables](https://gitlab.com/aeronu/dollar-per-foot/dpf-line-cutter/-/tree/marmot/code/v3/flight_variable_upload).
+The comments explain what each one is used for in this version of the code
-- [ ] Upload flight code
+- [ ] Upload the [flight code](https://gitlab.com/aeronu/dollar-per-foot/dpf-line-cutter/-/tree/marmot/code/v3/line_cutter_v3), then quickly open the serial monitor to see confirmation messages.
+Disconnect the line cutter shortly after to avoid using up the flash memory (it can store about 2.5 hours of data)

 On launch day:
-- [ ] Plug in the batteries once you have a reasonable expectation that the PCBs won't run out of memory (< 3 hours before launch)
+- [ ] Plug in the batteries once you have a reasonable expectation that the flash memory won't run out (< 2.5 hours before launch)
-- [ ] Immediately use `!vars` and `!data` to check for expected values from both line cutters
+- [ ] While the line cutters are still accessible, connect to them with Bluefruit Connect; use `!vars` and `!data` over UART to check for expected values from both line cutters
-- [ ] Put (preferably black) etape over LEDs
-- [ ] Burrito your parachute and put in your rocket, but don't screw things together yet
-- [ ] Use `!data` to check that the photoresistors are reading below ~200 on both line cutters
-- [ ] Finish assembling rocket

 On the rail:
-- [ ] Use `!data` for final confirmation that photoresistors are reading below ~200 and state is `WAITING` on both line cutters
+- [ ] Use `!data` for final confirmation that the state is `WAITING` on both line cutters
-- [ ] Arm both line cutters with `!arm`
-- [ ] Use `!data` to confirm that both line cutters are in the `ARMED` state
-- [ ] *Optional: if the rocket needs to be taken off the rail for any reason, you should `!disarm` both line cutters and confirm using `!data`*
 - [ ] Launch!

 After landing:
-- [ ] Take photos of both line cutters when you recover your rocket
-- [ ] Visually confirm that both lines have disreefed
+- [ ] Take photos of both line cutters and visually confirm that both PWMs have occurred
+- [ ] Unplug from batteries when convenient to cut down on the amount of irrelevant data at the end of the flash memory
-- [ ] Once you're back at the lab, follow the flash offload instructions to get flight data
+- [ ] Once you're back at the lab, follow the [flash offload](https://gitlab.com/aeronu/dollar-per-foot/dpf-line-cutter/-/blob/marmot/docs/OFFLOAD.md) instructions to read and graph flight data
-- [ ] Send data to the line cutter team
 - [ ] Report any potential issues with or damage to the individual line cutters
-- [ ] Disassemble and return components